-- HB 436 required school districts to ensure that all staff who provide instruction to The 430 required scribor districts to ensure that all stall wind provide instruction to kindergarten and first grade students complete certain dyslexia professional development "courses" from an ODE-approved list beginning in the 2023-2024 school year, with the same requirement for second and third grade instructors taking effect the following year. - HB 583 modified the requirement to complete "courses" by replacing the word with the term "training." - ODE must still approve the training. - A school district may require staff to complete professional development earlier, and any PD completed before April 12, 2021 that lands on the list of approved trainings may count to fulfill the requirement - HB 583 also included language that exempts fine arts, music and physical editeachers from this requirement.
+- HB 436 required school districts to ensure that all staff who provide instruction to kindergarten and first grade students complete certain dyslexia professional development "courses" from an ODE-approved list beginning in the 2023-2024 school year, with the same requirement for second and third grade instructors taking effect the following year. - HB 583 modified the requirement to complete "courses" by replacing the word with the term "training." - ODE must still approve the training. - A school district may require staff to complete professional development earlier, and any PD completed before April 12, 2021 that lands on the list of approved trainings may count to fulfill the requirement - HB 583 also included language that exempts fine arts, music and physical education teachers from this requirement.